Productivity is more than just a buzzword. It’s a vital quality that helps us accomplish our daily tasks, organize our lives, and achieve our goals.

 Perfect Planning Calendar

-If you are just looking for a calendar, you should snag this wall calendar from Staples.
-It is so freaking hard for me to find calendars with the vertical alignment that I like.
+I love calendars with vertical alignment, but they are hard to find.
 I searched so many stores before I finally found one at Staples.
-Since then, I’ve gotten one every year and use it to plan my finances, trips, and most important events.
+Since then, I’ve gotten one yearly and use it to plan my finances, trips, and important events.
 I love it so much.

 The Journal for All Your Needs